codahale/lockstitch/design.md

 Third, `Encrypt` operations provide no authentication by themselves.
 An attacker can modify a ciphertext and the `Decrypt` operation will return a plaintext which was never encrypted.
-Alone, they are EAV secure (i.e. a passive adversary will not be able to read plaintext without knowing the protocol's prior state) but not IND-CPA secure (i.e. an active adversary with an encryption oracle will be able to detect duplicate plaintexts) or IND-CCA secure (i.e. an active adversary can produce modified ciphertexts which successfully decrypt).
+Alone, they are EAV secure (i.e. a passive adversary will not be able to read plaintext without knowing the protocol's prior transcript) but not IND-CPA secure (i.e. an active adversary with an encryption oracle will be able to detect duplicate plaintexts) or IND-CCA secure (i.e. an active adversary can produce modified ciphertexts which successfully decrypt).
 For IND-CPA and IND-CCA security, use [`Seal`/`Open`](#sealopen).

 As with `Derive`, `Encrypt`'s streaming support means an `Encrypt` operation with a shorter plaintext produces a keystream which is a prefix of one with a longer plaintext (e.g.  `Encrypt("0", "alpha")` and `Encrypt("0", "alphabet")` will produce ciphertexts with the same initial 5 bytes).
-Once the operation is complete, however, the protocols' states would be different.
+Once the operation is complete, however, the protocols' transcript would be different.
 If a use case requires ciphertexts to be dependent on their length, include the length in a `Mix` operation beforehand.